 BS Degree Program Mission, Educational Objectives & Student Outcomes

-The following information is applicable from Fall 2020.
+The following information is applicable from Fall 2024.
 For previous information please check this link.

 The Computer Science department’s Bachelor of Science in Computer Science degree program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
-ABET is the recognized accrediting body of college and university programs in engineering, computing, technology and applied science.
+ABET is the recognized accrediting body of college and university programs in engineering, computing, technology, and applied science.

 Our BS CS program is characterized by Program Educational Objectives and Student Outcomes.
-The program educational objectives describe expected accomplishments of our graduates of the BS program and is consistent with the mission of the department.
+The program educational objectives describe expected accomplishments of our graduates of the BS in CS program and is consistent with the mission of the department.
 The student outcomes define the criteria that prepare students to attain the program objectives.

 Departmental Mission Statement